LGBTQ culture in Dallas–Fort Worth: Recreation

 There are two gay pride parades held in Dallas: the Alan Ross Freedom Parade or Dallas Pride, and the parade by QueerBomb Dallas.
 The first official Dallas Pride was held in June 1980.
 In 1983 the Tavern Guild took control of Dallas Pride.
 That year, the Tavern Guild moved the celebration from June to the third Sunday of September in honor of Baker v.
 Wade.
 The celebration moved back to June in 2019.

 The annual Purple Party is one of the largest circuit parties in the world.
 The event raises funds to assist those living with HIV/AIDS.

 In 2014 QueerBomb Dallas criticized Dallas Pride for accepting sponsorship from Heineken; Heineken has no protections for transgender employees, and Barry Andrews, the owner of Heineken, had hosted a fundraiser for Dan Patrick, a politician who took anti-LGBT stances.
 QueerBomb Dallas organizes their own Pride rally, march and party on the last weekend in June.

 Around 1981 a drag queen established the annual Tarrant County Pride (Fort Worth and Arlington) event.
 Originally it was held on Jennings Street but in 2011 the venue changed to Downtown Fort Worth.
 Thomas Anable helped move the parade to its current location.
 In 2011 Mayor of Fort Worth Betsy Price served as the Grand Marshal.
 Also the Fort Worth (Tarrant County) gay community established an annual gay & lesbian film festival (QCinema), gay rodeo, and eight gay bars/clubs.

 The Out Takes Dallas Lesbian & Gay Film Festival occurs in Dallas.

 The PlayPride LGBT Festival, an annual playwright competition held by the TeCo Theatrical Productions, held its first event in 2014.

 In 1980, the Turtle Creek Chorale was founded.
 It has become the largest and most prominent predominately gay men chorus in Texas.
 In 1989, Dallas' first predominately lesbian chorus was formed called The Women's Chorus of Dallas.

 Since its opening in 1989, Sue Ellen's has been one of the largest and most popular lesbian bars in the nation.
 In 2014, Sue Ellen's was ranked as one of the Top 10 lesbian bars in the nation by BuzzFeed LGBT.

 The Texas Bear Round-Up (TBRU) is one of the largest annual Bear community events in the world and the largest in Texas.
 It began in 1995.

 1996 marked the first year of Dallas Black Pride.
 The celebratory event has grown to be the largest of its kind in Texas and continues to be held every fall.

 The Texas Latino Gay Pride event began in 2014 and is held annually every early October in the Oaklawn district.
 It is the first event of its kind in Texas.

 Religion

-As of 2000 the Dallas Metropolitan Community Church (MCC), an LGBT-friendly church, has 3,000 members, making it the largest MCC in the United States.
-Cathedral of Hope is the largest LGBT church in the world.
+As of 2023 the Cathedral of Hope, a Dallas United Church of Christ (UCC), an LGBT-friendly church, has 3,000 members, making it one of the largest UCC in the United States.
+Cathedral of Hope, UCC is the largest LGBT church in the world.